CluedIn-io/CluedIn.Documentation/docs/020-deployment/local/010-requirements.md

 # Next steps

-Start the local installation of CluedIn as described in our [Local installation guide]().
-Add link
+Start the local installation of CluedIn as described in our Local installation guide.